John-McPherson/HTML-and-CSS-Esseentials-Portfolio-Project/TESTING.md

 [Newsletter Form working okay](./assets/images/read-me-img/newsletter-form-working.jpg) [Contact me Form Working okay](./assets/images/read-me-img/contact-form-working.jpg)

 I also checked to make sure that the site was responsive.
-I checked each page using developer tools on google chrome to check the break points and checked it against multiple emulated devices.
+I checked each page using developer tools on Google Chrome to check the break points and checked it against multiple emulated devices.

+I also checked the site on multiple browsers (Google Chrome, Firefox, and Safari) to ensure that my site works on accross different browsers and it was responsive on all three.
+Finally I tested the site on my phone to ensure that it was responsive on smaller screens.

 ## **Code Validation**